mwanakijiji/my_website3/content/reading_list/index.md

 <!-- Seneca's Complete Epistles (Lucius Annaeus Seneca, trans.
 R.L.
 Gummere) -->

 **2025:**\
+Lord Delamere and the Making of Kenya, 2 vols.
+(Elspeth Huxley)\
 A Stranger in Your Own City: Travels in the Middle East's Long War (Ghaith Abdul-Ahad)\
 The Assassin's Gate (George Packer)\
 Shadows on the Grass (Isak Dinesen)\